nespinoza/exonailer/README.md

 DEPENDENCIES
 ------------

-This code makes use of four important libraries:
+This code makes use of five important libraries:

     + Numpy.
     + Scipy.